KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

 * [How to setup tests to run](./tests) and [overview for creating tests](docs/creating_tests.md).

-#### **GitHub Cloud CI Testing**
-Pull Requests to GitHub are tested in the cloud on Linux and Windows VMs.
-The Linux VMs use [Github Actions](https://github.com/KhronosGroup/Vulkan-ValidationLayers/actions) with the sequence of commands driven by the [ci_build.yml](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/.github/workflows/ci_build.yml) file.
-The Windows VMs use [AppVeyor](https://ci.appveyor.com/project/Khronoswebmaster/vulkan-validationlayers/branch/master) with the sequence of commands driven by the [.appveyor.yml](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/.appveyor.yml) file.

-The Linux testing includes iterating on all of the validation layer tests over multiple [different device](https://github.com/KhronosGroup/Vulkan-ValidationLayers/tree/master/tests/device_profiles) profiles using the [Profile Layer](https://github.com/KhronosGroup/Vulkan-Profiles) in combination with the [mock icd](https://github.com/KhronosGroup/Vulkan-Tools/tree/master/icd).
-This is a fast way to simulate testing across different devices.
-Any new tests must pass across all device profiles.

 #### **Special Considerations for Validation Layers**
 * **Validation Checks:**  Validation checks are carried out by the Khronos Validation layer.
 The CoreChecks validation object